mattbell87/matts-php-framework/README.md

 ### /app
 Contains the framework
+/app/framework.php   <-- Contains the templating engine and plugin system

 ### /app/skins
 Contains the skins for your website
 ```
-/app/skins/responsive.htm     <-- Example skin, this contains the look and feel of your website
+/app/skins/responsive.htm    <-- An example skin, this contains the visual layout for your website
 ```

-### /app/objects
+### /app/plugins
-Contains the project class and plugins
+Contains the plugins
 ```
-/app/objects/project.php   <-- Contains the templating engine and plugin system
-/app/objects/example.php   <-- An example plugin you can copy for your own needs
+/app/plugins/example.php   <-- An example plugin you can copy and modify for your own needs
 ```

 ### /app/error